Subtrajectory Clustering: Finding Set Covers for Set Systems of Subcurves: Setup of techniques

-We initially scan the incidence matrix to compute the number of uncovered elements $n_{i,j}$ for every range $r_{i,j} \in \ASpace_0$.
-After this, we can compute the set with the highest number of uncovered elements in $O(m^2)$ time.
-Then, we can update all $n_{i,j}$ on the fly every time we select a new set for the set cover.
-To do so, we scan for each newly covered element all the $m^2$ entries of the incidence matrix corresponding to this element and reduce $n_{i,j}$ by $1$ if the entry corresponding to $r_{i,j}$ is equal to $1$.
-Since each of the $m$ elements gets covered for the first time only once, this can be done in a total time of $O(m^3)$.
-Building the incidence matrix dominates the running time of the algorithm.
-The entire set cover can be computed in $O(m^3 \Querytime(\ASpace_0) +\Preproctime(\ASpace_0))$.

-It remains to argue that we can obtain a good solution to our clustering problem.
-The set of center curves $C$ corresponds to a set cover of $\RSpace$ of size $k$.
-By Lemma~\ref{lem:hitting:simplified} this implies that there exists a set cover of $\ASpace_0$ of size $k$.
-With the approximation guarantee of \cite{chvatal979greedy}, we get that the set cover $S$ computed by the greedy algorithm is of size $O(k\log(m))$.
+\begin{proof} The algorithm builds the incidence matrix of the set system and applies greedy set cover, as described above.
+The bound of the running time is immediate.
+It remains to argue correctness.
+The existence of a set of curves $C^*$ of size $k$ with $\phi(P,C^*)\leq \Delta$ implies that there exists a set cover of $\RSpace$ of size $k$.
+Lemma~\ref{lem:hitting:simplified} implies that for any set cover of $\RSpace$, there exists a set cover of $\ASpace_0$ of the same size.
+Thus, the $O(\log m)$-approximate set cover $S$ computed by the algorithm for $\ASpace_0$ has size at most $O(k \log m)$.
 Let

-Since $S$ is a set cover for $\ASpace_0$, and by the definition of $r_{i,j}$, we have $\phi(P,C')\leq 3\Delta$. \end{proof}
+Since $S$ is a set cover for $\ASpace_0$, and by the definition of $r_{i,j}$, we have $\phi(P,C)\leq 3\Delta$. \end{proof}

-To obtain the first result stated in Table~\ref{tab:results} we apply Theorem~\ref{thm:greedy:setcover} as follows.
-We simply compute the binary incidence matrix of the set system explicitly in $O(m^3(n\ell+m) + m^2 \Curvesimpltime(n,\ell))$ time.
-The query time for the set system oracle is constant (looking up an entry of the incidence matrix).
-Therefore, the computation of the incidence matrix dominates the running time.

-In order to compute the incidence matrix $M$, we proceed as follows.
-Initially all entries of the matrix are set to $0$.
-In the first step we compute the $O(m^2)$ simplifications $\mu_{\ell}(P[t_i,t_j])$ of all subcurves between two breakpoints.
-For each simplification $\mu$, we compute the $\Delta$-free space with the curve $\curveP$, which is defined as the level set

-Computing the associated diagram can be done in $O(n \ell)$ time and space~\cite{AltG95}.
-Note that the simplification $\mu$ corresponds to the vertical axis of the $\Delta$-free space diagram and $\curveP$ corresponds to the horizontal axis.
-Now, for each breakpoint $t_{i'}$ we compute the maximal breakpoint $t_{j'}$ that is reachable by a monotone path from the bottom of the diagram at $(t_{i'},0)$ to the top of the diagram at $(t_{j'},1)$.
-This can be done in $O(n\ell)$ time using standard techniques~\cite{AltG95}.
-For all $i' \leq q < j'$, we set the entry corresponding to $q$ and $\mu$ to $1$.
-This takes $O(m)$ time.
-We do this for all simplifications.
-After that, each entry of $M$ is $1$ if the corresponding element is contained in the set and $0$ otherwise.
-Now, Theorem~\ref{thm:greedy:setcover} implies the following.